 As early learning and child care has evolved as a service, so have the skill requirements of the educators.
-Manitoba standards that determine the ECE III classification were developed between 1995 - 19965.
-The Competency Standards for ECE II were developed in March 1985, and revised in 2009.
+Manitoba standards that determine the ECE III classification were developed between 1995 - 1996.
+The Competency Standards for ECE II were last reviewed in January 2006.
+Manitoba's Early Learning and Child Care Competency Standards are outdated and in desperate need of modernizing to reflect current knowledge, skills, abilities, and expectations of the child care workforce in 2013.